Knowing how to clean canvas shoes is an important skill to have when trying to keep your sneaker collection looking like new.

-Step 2: Use a soft-bristled brush and scrub your sneakers to remove any loose dirt and debris.
-We'd recommend brushing your sneakers in a gentle, circular motion.
+Step 2: Gently scrub your sneakers using a soft-bristled brush to eliminate any loose dirt and debris.
+We'd recommend brushing your sneakers in a circular motion with a gentle touch.

 Step 3: Combine a small amount of shoe cleaner, like this Angelus Easy Cleaner, with another bowl of warm water and dip a clean soft-bristled brush into the mixture.
 Use the shoe cleaner as per the manufacturer's instructions.